-During the first quarter of 2013, we acquired rights to the remaining interests in three unconsolidated community centers and subsequently disposed our interests in those properties.
-Additionally, we disposed of our interest in another and where indicated in millions or billions)
+During the first quarter of 2013, we acquired rights to the remaining interests in three unconsolidated community centers and subsequently disposed of our interests in those properties.
+Additionally, we disposed of our interest in another community center.

-Simon Property Group, Inc. and Subsidiaries Condensed Notes to Consolidated Financial Statements (Unaudited) (Dollars in thousands, except share and per share amounts community center.
 The aggregate gain recognized on these transactions was approximately \$20.8 million.
 Of this gain, \$14.2 million is included within discontinued operations.